-The IBM PCIe Cryptographic Coprocessor provides a flexible solution to your high-security cryptographic and secure processing needs.
-It is available on IBM Power Systems™ running IBM AIX® and IBM i®, IBM System z™, and IBM System x™:
+The IBM PCIe Cryptographic Coprocessor Version 1 (PCIeCC) is a hardware security module (HSM) which provides a flexible solution to your high-security cryptographic and secure processing needs.
+It is available on IBM Power Systems™ running IBM AIX® and IBM i®, IBM System z™, and IBM-approved x86 servers:

 FIPS PUB 140-2 certified electronics and cryptographic algorithms

 The rigorous FIPS PUB 140-2 Security Requirements for Cryptographic Modules is the benchmark standard by which cryptographic implementations are measured.
 The evaluations cover the encapsulated processing subsystem and its specialized cryptographic hardware, code loading, tamper detection and response mechanisms, and the cryptographic algorithms: DES, triple-DES, RSA, DSS, and SHA-1.